kristelle97/MooneLandingPage/src/blog/posts/hormonal-contraception/5-hormonal-iud.md

 ---
-title: "Hormonal IUD: Long-Acting Birth Control Explained"
+title: 'Hormonal IUD: Long-Acting Birth Control Explained'
-description: "Find out how the hormonal IUD works, its effectiveness, how to get it, side effects, pros and cons, and who should avoid it."
+description: Find out how the hormonal IUD works, its effectiveness, how to get it, side effects, pros and cons, and who should avoid it.
 date: 2025-06-08
 category: Hormonal Contraception
+thumbnail: /img/posts/hormonal-iud:-long-acting-birth-control-explained.png
+alt: 'Illustration for Hormonal IUD: Long-Acting Birth Control Explained'
+layout: post.njk
 ---

 ## Description of the Method